Child Car Accident Claims – How Much Compensation Can I Claim?

 - Witnesses – Try to get as many details as you can of any bystanders and witnesses.
 Having a witness statement can really help your case.

 - Photos – Take any photos you can of your child’s injuries that they have.
-These provide visual proof of your pain and suffering that they are going through.
+These provide visual proof of the pain and suffering that they are going through.

-- Medical report – Ask for a copy of your child’s medical report for their injuries they have sustained from the car accident.
-A report will be made that will not only list their injuries but will include recommend treatment and expected recovery period.
+- Medical report – Ask for a copy of your child’s medical report for the injuries they have sustained from the car accident.
+A report will be made that will list their injuries and recommend treatment and expected recovery period.
 This will be used to determine the amount of compensation they could receive.

-- Proof of expenses – Keep any proof of costs that you may have incurred as a direct result of your child’s accident.
-These would include, travelling costs, childcare costs etc. and anything else suitable for your child car accident claims.
+- Proof of expenses – Keep any proof of costs that you may have incurred due to your child’s accident.
+These would include travelling costs, childcare costs etc. and anything else suitable for your child car accident claims.

-This is where someone is authorised by the court to represent the claimant (litigant in person) and conduct their case on behalf of them.
-A litigation friend is usually required in such circumstances where the litigant in person is under 18, is someone with a mental disability or for someone that has requested a litigation friend.
+A limitation friend is someone authorised by the court to represent the claimant (litigant in person) and conduct their case on their behalf.
+A litigation friend is usually required in such circumstances where the litigant in person is under 18, is someone with a mental disability, or has requested a litigation friend.

 There are two types of litigation friends: